 Additionally, file scanning can detect cases where malicious code has made its way into the files on your site.
 This can happen because of an outdated plugin, a security flaw in the code that has yet to be patched, or weak passwords.
 Once malicious code has been detected, you can manually remove the offending code or ask a professional to do it for you.
 Jetpack’s sister product, VaultPress (paid), offers security scanning with its available plans.

-Jetpack includes Protect, which stops brute force attacks.
+Jetpack includes brute force protection, which stops brute force attacks.

 4. Do your research.